 Forms and Documents to Prepare for B-2 Visa Application

 Your application for a B-1 or B-2 visitor visa will consist of government forms as well as documents that you collect yourself.
 The most critical form, called DS-160, can be completed only online.
 You will bring the remaining documents and forms with you to your visa interview.

 Your B visa application should consist of the items listed below.

 - Form DS-160.
 Nonimmigrant Visa Application.
-After filling this form out online at the DS-160 page of the State Department website, you will need to print out a page with a bar code, and bring that page to your consular interview.
+After filling this out online at the Apply for a Nonimmigrant Visa page of the State Department website, you will need to print out a page with a bar code and bring that page to your consular interview.

-Visa reciprocity fee.
-You may have to pay an additional fee if you are from a country that charges similar fees for visas to U.S. citizens.
+Visa issuance/reciprocity fee.
+You might have to pay an additional fee if you are from a country that charges similar fees for visas to U.S. citizens.
 Unlike the application fee, you will pay the visa issuance fee (also called visa reciprocity fee) at the time of your interview.

 - One photo of you.
-This must be U.S. passport-style, and measure two inches by two inches.
-We recommend you go to a professional photographer, who will know all the required specifications.
+This photo must be U.S. passport-style, and measure two inches by two inches.
+We recommend you go to a professional photographer who will know all the required specifications.
 See the State Department guidance for photo specifications and a tool to make sure your photo meets the requirements.

 - Documents showing the purpose of your trip.
 For example, you might include a travel itinerary and proof of your hotel, bus, and various ticket arrangements.
 If you'll be attending a wedding, conference, or some other event, include the invitation, confirmation, and so on.
 (Fortunately, even if the event is cancelled, you can still use your visa for travel to the United States, so long as your activities stay within the parameters of what the visa permits.)
 Within the various documents you present should be evidence of your intent to depart the United States at the end of your stay, such as a plane, bus, or boat ticket home.

 Attending a Consular Interview